Nilly Robot

 “I see,” she said.

-We spent a while where I stood there not elaborating and she sat there on the floor with a broken leg until we both decided it was best to move on.
+We spent a while where I stood there not elaborating and she sat there on the floor with a broken leg.

 “Fine.
 Can you help me up, please?” she sighed.